2019 FIVB Women's Volleyball Nations League

-The 2019 FIVB Volleyball Women's Nations League was the second edition of the FIVB Volleyball Women's Nations League, an annual international women's volleyball tournament contested by 16 national teams.
-The competition was held between May and July 2019, and for the second time, the final round took place in the Nanjing Olympic Sports Centre, Nanjing, China.
+The 2019 FIVB Women's Volleyball Nations League was the second edition of the FIVB Women's Volleyball Nations League, an annual international women's volleyball tournament contested by 16 national teams.
+It was held between May and July 2019, and for the second time, the final round took place again at the Nanjing Olympic Sports Centre in Nanjing, China.

-United States won their second title in the competition, defeating Brazil in five sets on the final, after being 0–2 down.
-China defeated Turkey in four sets for the bronze medal.
-Andrea Drews from USA was elected the MVP.
+United States won their second title in the competition, defeating Brazil in the final.
+China defeated Turkey in the third place match.
+Andrea Drews elected the MVP of the tournament.

 Following the results of the 2018 Nations League and 2018 Challenger Cup, Argentina was replaced by debutants Bulgaria in this edition.
 Accordingly, following the results of this edition of the Nations League and the 2019 Challenger Cup, Bulgaria was replaced by newcomers Canada in the 2021 edition.

 Qualification

 Sixteen teams qualified for the competition.
 Twelve of them qualified as core teams which cannot face relegation.
 The other four teams were selected as challenger teams which could be relegated from the tournament.
 Bulgaria replaced Argentina after winning the 2018 Challenger Cup.